phiresky/masters-thesis/manuscript.md

 Based on a policy we can also define the _value function_, which is the sum of all future rewards that an agent gets based on an initial state and a specific policy.
-The value function can also include an exponential decay for weighing future rewards.
+The value function can also include an exponential decay for weighing future rewards, which is especially useful if the horizon is infinite.

-Often we need to extend MDPs to allow for an observation model: A Partially observable Markov decision process (POMDP) is an extension to MDPs that introduces an indirection between the set of states and the input to the policy (called an _observation_).
+Often we need to extend MDPs to allow for an observation model: A _partially observable Markov decision process_ (POMDP) is an extension to MDPs that introduces an indirection between the set of states and the input to the policy (called an _observation_).
 In the definition of a POMDP a set of observations is added with a probability of each state leading to a specific observation.
 The policy now depends on the observation and the action instead of the state and the action.
+An observation does not necessarily include all the information from the corresponding state.

 To successfully solve a reinforcement learning task, we need to find a policy that has a high expected reward - we want to find the _optimal policy function_